- Welcome to ARRL Southwestern Division Convention - San Diego, CA 2014

 How to get your club news in front of

-The ARRL LAX Section Management team is preparing for the November issue of the ARRL LAX Newsletter.
+The ARRL LAX Section Management team prepares the ARRL LAX Newsletter.
 The newsletter will be distributed to all ARRL members in the Los Angeles area.
 FULL STORY (changed to a PDF file for printing).

 K5RC WEB PORTAL IS DEVOTED TO HAM RADIO: Tom Taormina has been an active Amateur Radio Operator since 1959.
 His life-long avocation has taken him half-way around the world and has been a major influence in the course of his life.
 This web site is devoted to sharing Tom's rich experiences and triumphs with others who share his passion for personal excellence and international goodwill.
 For more information, click on his web site at www.itwasrocketscience.com/ham-radio/